JingtaoWang1996/JingtaoWang1996.github.io/_posts/2023-10-01-Event-Review.md

 date: 2023-10-01
 permalink: /posts/2023/10/Event-Review-notes/
 tags:
-  - cool posts
-  - category1
+  - Theoretical Ground
-  - category2
+  - Review
 ---

 How to do a Good Event Review(复盘).